indiainvestments/indiainvestments.github.io/content/en/faqs/invest-in-lic-policy.md

 In practice, LIC returns money you'd paid as premium + some bonus.
 There are different categories of these bonuses: _loyalty bonus_, _guaranteed addition_ etc. LIC wants to make you feel they're doing you a favor by giving you some bonus.
 Historically, a bank FD / RD at SBI would have had higher returns than LIC policy over a given period.

-You can know your bonus only after the policy matures.
+You can know your bonus after the policy matures.

 LIC is also not allowed to invest freely.
-They are the largest financial services company in the country, and therefore have much more cash than any other financial institution, that they can invest.
+They are the largest financial services company in the country, and have much more cash than any other financial institution, that they can invest.
 However, large corpus of few lakh crores are not easy to invest.
 So they have to look for distressed assets, or wait for really bad market condition before deploying sizeable chunk of that cash.

 There's also political interference to consider - as evident from LIC's bailout of IDBI bank.
 LIC's hands are tied, in when it comes to where they can / cannot invest.